Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Defence Strategies for AID systems

 \subsection{Intrusion Detection Systems}

 Monitoring and analysing system activity and states is vital to detect any intrusion and abnormal behaviours, ensuring the proper functioning of AID systems.
 Intrusion Detection Systems (IDS) have emerged as a key defence mechanism to counter threats.
 These systems are classified into three primary types: signature-based, specification-based, and anomaly-based approaches.
-Table \ref{table4-3} provides an overview of studies that have developed IDS solutions specifically for AID systems or have used AID systems as a case study.
+Details of the intrusion detection system developed for AID systems—including proposed methods, targeted threats, experimental datasets, and performance metrics—are summarised in Appendix \ref{app:ids}.